 Luckily, the resilient little breed managed to survive in isolated villages, where he was discovered by Americans in the 1800’s.
 Most of these small dogs were discovered in Chihuahua, and thus the breed became known as the Chihuahua dog.

-Both the Apple Head Chihuahua and the Deer Head Chihuahua can come with a smooth or long coat.
-And while fawn is the most common Chihuahua color, their coats can come in six color varieties, including:
+Both the Apple and the Deer Head Chihuahua can come with a smooth or long coat.
+And while fawn is the most common Chihuahua color, their coats can come in six color varieties, including black, white, fawn, chocolate, cream and gold.

 The Apple Head Chihuahua temperament is relatively charming and adorable, just like the Deer Head.
-According to breed enthusiasts, the Chihuahua, in general, is a pleasant little dog who knows how to charm his way into just about anyone’s heart.
+This a pleasant little dog who knows how to charm his way into just about anyone’s heart.
+I’ve never met a Chihuahua that wasn’t full of enthusiasm for fun, but also knew their own mind.
+They respond best to encouragement, and can be stubborn if you come into conflict with them.

-And while the Apple Head Chihuahua does well in family settings with older children, he is not recommended for very young children.
-This is particularly due to the Apple Head Chihuahua’s small size and fragility.
+And while the Chihuahua does well in family settings with older children, he is not recommended for very young children.
+This is particularly due to their small size and fragility.

 Apple Head Chihuahua Lifespan

-With a life expectancy of 14 to 16 years, the Apple Head Chihuahua does face a few more health concerns than his Deer Head Chihuahua counterpart.
+Chihuahuas are generally pretty long lived dogs, with a life expectancy of 14 to 16 years.
+However, the Apple Head does face a few more health concerns than his Deer Head counterpart.

 Health Concerns

-Still, both the Apple Head Chihuahua and the Deer Head Chihuahua can be prone to heart problems such as patent ductus arteriosus and mitral valve disease.
+Still, both the Apple Head Chihuahua and the Deer Head Chihuahua can be prone to heart problems.
+These include patent ductus arteriosus and mitral valve disease.
 As well as eye disease, patellar luxation, and idiopathic epilepsy.

-Due to his apple shaped head and that sharp, 90-degree angle the Apple Head dog is famous for, he is more prone to Brachycephalic Airway Syndrome.
+Due to his apple shaped head and that sharp, 90-degree angle, he is more prone to Brachycephalic Airway Syndrome.
 Brachycephalic Airway Syndrome can cause breathing issues such as discomfort, snoring, sleep apnea and more.

 Apple Head Chihuahua Puppies

-Well, when going through a breeder, you can expect to pay anywhere from $500 to over $1000 on your Apple Head Chihuahua puppy, with prices being higher if the parent dogs are show quality.
-If you want to rescue an Apple Head puppy from a shelter, most adoption fees will typically be around $50 to $100.
+Well, when going through a breeder, you can expect to pay anywhere from $500 to over $1000 on your puppy.
+Prices will be higher if the parent dogs are show quality.

 Julie Scharver says